 Where and how to obtain this information related to the value of the land?

-In order to obtain all the information you need to evaluate your land, you will have to ask your commune or check the official website of your canton, which can provide you with the documents you need to determine the value of your land.
+In order to obtain all the information you need to evaluate your land, you will have to ask your commune or check the official website of your canton, which can provide you with the documents you need to determine the value of your property.

 Make sure to ask the following documents: